 Ammonium lactate topical Side Effects

-Applies to ammonium lactate topical: topical cream, topical lotion
+Applies to ammonium lactate topical: external cream, external lotion.

 For Healthcare Professionals